-Alzheimer's Reading Room is the number one source of life news, health, and memory loss information for the entire Alzheimer's and Dementia community worldwide.
+The Alzheimer's Reading Room is the number source of information and news on Alzheimer's, dementia, health, memory loss, and treatment for the entire Alzheimer's and Dementia community worldwide.

 The goal of the Alzheimer's Reading Room is to Educate and Empower.